bashiransari/Restract/readme.md

 ```

-## Create proxy with inline config
+## Create client with inline config

-By using a RestClientFactory object instance you would be able to create actual proxies out of your contracts.
+By using RestClientFactory you would be able to create http client from contracts.

 ```#!csharp
 var customerServiceFactory = new RestClientFactory("http://localhost/testapi"); // create a client factory with "http://localhost/testapi" as baseUrl.

-var client = customerServiceFactory.CreateClient<ICustomersService>(); // create the http proxy object
+var client = customerServiceFactory.CreateClient<ICustomersService>(); // create the http client object

 var customers = client.Get(); // Do actual http call and receive customers.
 Easy ;-)
 ```

-## Create proxy with Interceptor
+## Create client with Interceptor

 Interceptors can have multiple purpose, modify the http request or response, logging, mocking, exception hadling, ...
 An Intercetor is basically a DelegatingHandler used by HttpClient internally,

 ```#!csharp
-var config = new RestClientConfiguration("http://localhost/testapi", new MyAuthorizationInterceptor());
+//using RestClientConfiguration object for more configuration options var config = new RestClientConfiguration("http://localhost/testapi", new MyAuthorizationInterceptor()); // Adding first interceptor using constructor

+// Adding more interceptors
+config.AddInterceptor<MyAuthInterceptor>(); // Adding interceptor by type
+config.AddInterceptor(new DummyInterceptor()); // Adding interceptor by instance config.AddInterceptor(() => new DummyInterceptor2()); // Adding interceptor by factory method

 var customerServiceFactory = new RestClientFactory(config);
-customerServiceFactory.Configuration.AddInterceptor<MyAuthInterceptor>();

 ```